SBNSoftware/SBNSoftware.github.io/sbn/codingconv/CodingConventions.md

   It is then possible for the users to set a limit so that a few messages are logged, but then additional ones are progressively discarded.

+##  Configuration and experiment-specific features  #######################

+The code must work for all SBN experiments with the least possible changes, ideally limited to configuraion files.
+The explicit lack of support for one of the experiments is still preferable to code that gives for that experiment wrong results.

+* Presence in the code of constants describing the specific detectors are **strongly discouraged** in the experiment code repositories, and **forbidden** in the repositories with SBN-shared code.
+  Configuration parameters, via FHiCL or other objects at class construction or via member function calls, shoudl be used instead.
+* If it proves unfeasible to support a feature for a specific experiment, the attempt to use that feature with that experiment is **required** to trigger a fatal error.
+* The use of LArSoft services is **strongly recommended** when they provide the needed features.
+The loss in flexibility is offset by the wider testing of that code and the promise of interoperability with other experiments, including the other SBN ones.
+Examples of this include the detector geometry description and the properties and timings of the detectors.

 ##  Language features  ####################################################